ENCODE-DCC/chip-seq-pipeline2/README.md

 ### qc_jsons_to_tsv

 [This tool](utils/qc_jsons_to_tsv/README.md) recursively finds and parses all `qc.json` (pipeline's [final output](docs/example_output/v1.1.5/qc.json)) found from a specified root directory.
 It generates a TSV file that has all quality metrics tabulated in rows for each experiment and replicate.
 This tool also estimates overall quality of a sample by [a criteria definition JSON file](utils/qc_jsons_to_tsv/criteria.default.json) which can be a good guideline for QC'ing experiments.

-### ENCODE downloader

-[This tool](https://github.com/kundajelab/ENCODE_downloader) downloads any type (FASTQ, BAM, PEAK, ...) of data from the ENCODE portal.
-It also generates a metadata JSON file per experiment which will be very useful to make an input JSON file for the pipeline.